Shay Willis, Director of PR and Marketing

 from our work.
 We strive for excellence and are accountable when we do not achieve

-LifeServe Blood Center is the SOLE provider of blood and blood products to more than 120 local hospitals in Iowa, Nebraska and South Dakota.
+LifeServe Blood Center is a provider of blood and blood products to more than 160 local hospitals in Iowa, Nebraska and South Dakota.

 More then 2,500 units of blood are needed each week to maintain an adequate blood supply in the community and to meet rising transfusion demands across the country.
 New, first time donors, as well as established donors, are needed to expand and sustain the donor base.